-Indigenous youth workers in remote communities bring their knowledge, skills, and passion to have significant influence in helping young people build resilience and life-skills that support their positive development into adulthood.
+Indigenous youth workers in remote communities bring knowledge, skills and passion to their work with young people.
+They have significant influence in helping them build resilience and life skills that support positive development into adulthood.

-However, many youth workers do not have access to post-secondary education or effective upskilling opportunities that they can access from their home communities.
-With such a critical role, it’s key, especially in Indigenous communities, to provide certifications for youth workers that are culturally relevant, educational and upskill in ways that will enhance their current practice and future career mobility.
+However, many youth workers cannot access post-secondary education or effective upskilling opportunities from their home communities.
+Given the crucial role these workers play within Indigenous communities, it is vital that they can access and receive culturally relevant certifications that enable them to learn and upskill in ways that enhance their current practice and future career mobility.

 This project will be evaluated using tools and approaches aligned with its goals, context, and stage of development.
 The evaluation will focus on generating the right evidence at the right moment to move the intervention forward.
 Read more about our evaluation strategy.